Shop and Save on New York State Health Insurance

 trans fatChances are, you have encountered trans fat without even knowing it.
 Before 2006, trans fat was labeled as partially hydrogenated oil.
 The ingredient became popular with consumers and food manufacturers because it acted as a preservative, giving foods a longer shelf life.
 It also gave foods a more tempting taste and texture.

-Most of the trans fat that we eat are created as a by-product of the process called hydrogenation, where food manufactures bubble hydrogen through liquid oils, turning them into solids to make cakes and pastries.
-Several studies have shown that people with high intake of trans fats have higher levels of heart disease.
+Most of the trans fat that we eat is created as a by-product of the process called hydrogenation, where food manufacturers bubble hydrogen through liquid oils, turning them into solids to make cakes and pastries.
+Several studies have shown that people with a high intake of trans fats have higher levels of heart disease.

-Trans fat increase the level of “bad” or Low Density Lipoprotein (LDL) cholesterol in our body, it has the ability to lower the concentration of “good” or High Density Lipoprotein (HDL) cholesterol, which protects us from heart disease.
+Trans fat increases the level of “bad” or Low-Density Lipoprotein (LDL) cholesterol in our body, it can lower the concentration of “good” or High-Density Lipoprotein (HDL) cholesterol, which protects us from heart disease.
 According to the Centers for Disease Control and Prevention (CDC), reducing trans fat consumption by avoiding artificial trans fat could prevent 10,000-20,000 heart attacks and 3,000-7,000 coronary heart disease deaths each year in the U.S.

 Where do we get trans fat from?